COMMON TREATMENTS FOR NECK PAIN

 Once we identify a movement(s) which improves your baselines, you’re on your way to controlling your pain yourself, not needing your chiropractor on a repetitive basis.
 If your problem is something we are unable to treat, the McKenzie assessment will tell us this within the first few visits, and then we recommend the next best course of action to find you a solution.

-Sick of suffering the same old symptoms, but nervous to reach out to a pro for help?
+Sick of suffering the same old symptoms, but not sure if we can help?
 Schedule a courtesy call to ask a REACH Doc.
-We’ll point you in the right direction!
+We’ll lead you in the right direction!